IHE/RAD.IRA/input/pagecontent/rad-x10.md

 The Manager received a 4xx or 5xx error response from a Receiver when executing the Send Context Event [RAD-X9](rad-x9.html) transaction.

+The Manager did not receive a `2xx` response within a predetermined time frame from a Receiver after the Manager sent a context event.

 The Manager detected a websocket connection issue with a Receiver.

 ##### 2:3.X10.4.3.2 Message Semantics